Sassafras

 Sassafras Herb Use

 Sassafras was used extensively for food and medicine by Native Americans long before European settlers arrived.
 Sassafras bark was one of the first exports of the New World.
+Then the FDA gave a bunch to rats and said they got cancer.
+One woman says it made her hot flashes worse.
+Now no one is supposed to use it for anything.
+WebMD is even saying that external use causes problems.
+For this reason, I shall only discuss historical uses here.

-Caution: May be harmful in excessive doses.
-The FDA has banned it from being sold for internal use unless the safrole is removed.
+FDA has banned Sassafras from being sold for internal

-The essential oil (Safrole) from the root bark is used as an antiseptic and anodyne in dentistry.
+The essential oil (Safrole) from the root bark was used as an antiseptic and anodyne in dentistry.
 The production of sassafras oil by distillation of the root and root bark is a small industry in the southeastern section of the country.
-Now prohibited for use as a flavoring or food additive because it is said to have carcinogenic properties, though it is less likely to cause cancer than alcohol.
-A sassafras tree repels mosquitoes and other insects.
-All parts of the tree contain essential oils and give off a pleasant spicy aroma when crushed.
+Sassafras is now prohibited for use as a flavoring or food additive because it is said to have carcinogenic properties, though according to acclaimed herbalist James Duke Ph.
+D., it is less likely to cause cancer than alcohol.

 Sassafras Habitat and Description